Pittsburgh Employment & Workers Compensation Lawyer

-Simply put, there are far too many cases of discrimination in Pennsylvania, and the United States as a whole.
-If you have been discriminated against in the workplace, you do have legal options.
+Simply put, far too many cases of discrimination occurred in Pennsylvania.
+If you were discriminated against in your workplace, you do have legal options.

 Types of Discrimination

-While many people assume that discrimination in the workplace is largely based on race or color, there are actually many forms of discrimination, including:
+While many people assume that discrimination in the workplace is largely based on race or color, there are actually many forms of discrimination based on: